select language lang

 Acts of the Apostles 15:6

-In order to embody its vocation in an orderly and faithful way, the Magnificat Community has developed a series of ministries of responsibility.
-Each of these ministries is composed of a number of brothers ranging from three to five; in each of these a moderator is elected, with the task of representing the ministry externally.
+In order to embody its vocation in an orderly and faithful way, the Magnificat Community has developed a series of accountability services.
+Each of these is composed of between three and five brothers; a moderator is elected from each of these, with the task of representing the body of leaders externally.

-The Community believes that decisions to be made in every sphere should be the result of common discernment, lived in prayer, in the constant search for God’s will.
-For this reason, the ministries of those in charge, in their pastoral action of governing the fraternities or in the general sphere, always put in first place common prayer to invoke from God the charisms necessary to serve the brothers and sisters entrusted to them and, once they have examined the matters within their competence, especially those of greater importance, they return to ask, in prayer, the Lord to enlighten them also through his word.
+The Community believes that decisions to be made in every area should be the result of common discernment, lived in prayer, in the constant search for God’s will.
+For this reason, those in charge, in their pastoral action of governing the fraternities or in the general sphere, always put in first place the common prayer to invoke from God the charisms needed to serve the brothers and sisters entrusted to them and, once they have examined the matters within their competence, especially for those of greater importance, they return to ask, in prayer, the Lord to enlighten them also through his word.

 It follows from this way of doing things that the Community’s governing bodies always try to arrive, with simplicity, at unanimity in every decision.